 Bath YFC is working alongside Bath YMCA to address some of the needs of young homeless people in Bath and North East Somerset.
-The work is still developing and is a response to research carried out by Kat Lazenby as part of a partnership between Bath YFC and St. John’s Hospital, during 2014-15.
+The work is still developing and is a response to research carried out by Kat Lazenby as part of a partnership between Bath YFC and St. John’s Foundation, during 2014-15.
 Following the research Kat produced a report, which was presented to the community, statutory and voluntary sector.
 It can be downloaded by clicking here..

 ‘Homelessness was more than just the lack of a house; it was about having a lack of stability and proper base from which to lead their life.
 Importantly, it was also about a lack of support and not having family around you.
 It was also feeling tired and frustrated and ending up in conflict with people around you.
 It was also associated with having a lack of money and literally not being able to afford essentials like food’ (Quilgars, Fitzpatrick & Pleace, 2011)